 Figure 1: Genus-level behavioral comparisons of snakes in control trials.
 Genus groupings of snakes, snake count per species and presence of three dominant behaviors (tongue flicks, defensive/cautious behaviors and >20cm movement) as a proportion of control trials.
-Defensive/cautious behaviors included cautious exploration, fixation, freezing, hisses, head jerks, jaw drops and periscoping.
+Defensive/cautious behaviors included cautious exploration, fixation, freezing, hisses, head jerks, jaw drops and periscoping (Table 2).
 Snake images are not to relative scale.
 Image credits to CNZ: Acanthophis, Aspidites, Hoplocephalus; to CJH: Oxyuranus, Pseudonaja.

 Defensive/cautious behaviors

-We observed substantial variation in the likelihood of defensive and cautious behaviors in different snakes.
-Bayesian R2 scores were 0.206 (marginal, fixed effects only: 95% CIs 0.084-0.317) and 0.425 (conditional, fixed and random effects: 95% CIs 0.372-0.475), suggesting random effects were equally important as genus and sound treatment factors in explaining the likelihood of defensive or cautious behaviors.
-Estimates of the standard deviation of random effects were 1.04 for the room the sound was played on, 0.71 for block of trials, and 2.90 for snake identity, suggesting most of the conditional variance was due to between-snake differences in the likelihood of exhibiting a defensive or cautious behavior.
-This within-snake variation contributed to results with wide credible intervals (Fig. 2A-B).
-Even so, we observed an increase in the likelihood of defensive or cautious behaviors in Oxyuranus in all three sound treatments (relative to control), and a lesser effect with Aspidites in the S1 and S3 treatment.
+We first modeled the probability of defensive and cautious behaviors as a function of genus identity and sound treatment, accounting for individual snake variation, trial blocks and speaker arrangement via random effects.
+Bayesian R2 scores for this model were 0.206 (marginal, fixed effects only: 95% CIs 0.084-0.317) and 0.425 (conditional, fixed and random effects: 95% CIs 0.372-0.475), suggesting random effects were equally important as genus identity and sound treatment factors in explaining the likelihood of defensive or cautious behaviors.
+Estimates of the standard deviation of random effects were 2.90 for snake identity, 1.04 for speaker location and 0.71 for block of trials.
+This suggests most of the conditional variance was due to between-snake differences in the likelihood of exhibiting a defensive or cautious behavior, which captures variation due to snake sex or age.
+This within-snake variation contributed to results with wide credible intervals of population predictions (Fig. 2A-B).
+Even so, we observed an increase in the likelihood of defensive or cautious behaviors in Oxyuranus in all three sound treatments (relative to control), and a lesser effect with Aspidites in the S1 and S3 treatment (Fig. 2B).

-While the probability of observing these behaviors was not strongly linked to sound treatment, especially in Pseudonaja, we observed differences in the composition of these behaviors across each genus, and between sound treatments (Fig. 2C).
+While the probability of observing these behaviors was not strongly linked to sound treatment, especially in Pseudonaja, we observed differences in the composition of these behaviors across each genus and between sound treatments (Fig. 2C).
 We found that genus identity explained 88.913% of the variation in behavior composition (F4,17 = 36.279, P = 0.001), with sound treatment contributing an additional 3.605% (F1,17 = 5.884, P = 0.001), and no significant variation explained by their interaction (2.580%: F4,17 = 1.053, P = 0.421).
-All three genera in the probability model (Aspidites, Oxyuranus and Pseudonaja) were defined by different sets of behaviors in the control trials, and behaviors changed across the three sound treatments.
-Aspidites became more likely to freeze and less likely to periscope, Oxyuranus increased in freezing, head jerks and was less likely to hiss and cautiously explore, and Pseudonaja became less likely to hiss and more likely to freeze, head jerk and periscope (Fig. 2C).
-Behavior composition between genera became more similar as sound frequency increased; Bray-Curtis dissimilarities between control trials for these three genera were c.
-2x larger than behavior composition in the S3 sound treatment (Aspidites-Oxyuranus, 0.657 vs 0.298; Aspidites – Pseudonaja, 0.786 vs 0.444; Oxyuranus-Pseudonaja, 1.000 vs 0.576).
+All three genera in the probability model (Aspidites, Oxyuranus and Pseudonaja) were defined by different sets of behaviors in the control trials, with behavior composition changing across the three sound treatments.
+As sound frequency increased, Aspidites became more likely to freeze and less likely to periscope, Oxyuranus increased in freezing, head jerks and was less likely to hiss and cautiously explore, and Pseudonaja became less likely to hiss and more likely to freeze, head jerk and periscope (Fig. 2C).
+Behavior composition became more similar between the genera as sound frequency increased; Bray-Curtis dissimilarities between control trials for these three genera were c.
+2x larger than behavior composition in the S3 sound treatment (Aspidites-Oxyuranus, 0.657 vs 0.298; Aspidites-Pseudonaja, 0.786 vs 0.444; Oxyuranus-Pseudonaja, 1.000 vs 0.576).